Description

 Applying this definition to our asset in some examples:

-• The maximum time in days below previous high water mark over 5 years of Goldman Sachs Innovate Equity ETF is days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.
+• The maximum days under water over 5 years of Goldman Sachs Innovate Equity ETF is days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days below previous high of 617 days is higher, thus worse.
+• During the last 3 years, the maximum days below previous high is 519 days, which is higher, thus worse than the value of 325 days from the benchmark.

 AveDuration: